 Logos and Branding for All

-Tailor Brands has been around since 2014, and it’s been featured in the news for raising millions of dollars to invest in its AI-based logo generator.
+Tailor Brands has been featured in the news for raising millions of dollars to invest in its AI-based logo generator.
 But have those millions translated into a product that outperforms the competition?
 Well… see for yourself.